juanrb/react-grid-layout-next/README.md

 width: number,

-// If true, the container height swells and contracts to fit contents
+// If true, the container height swells and contracts to fit contents autoSize?: boolean = true,
-autoSize: ?boolean = true,

-// Number of columns in this layout.
+// Number of columns in this layout. cols?: number = 12,
-cols: ?number = 12,

 // A CSS selector for tags that will not be draggable.
 // For example: draggableCancel:'.MyNonDraggableAreaClassName'
 // If you forget the leading . it will not work.
-// .react-resizable-handle" is always prepended to this value.
+// .react-resizable-handle" is always prepended to this value. draggableCancel?: string = '',
-draggableCancel: ?string = '',

 // A CSS selector for tags that will act as the draggable handle.
 // For example: draggableHandle:'.MyDragHandleClassName'
-// If you forget the leading . it will not work.
+// If you forget the leading . it will not work. draggableHandle?: string = '',
-draggableHandle: ?string = '',

 // Compaction type.
-compactType: ?('vertical' | 'horizontal') = 'vertical';
+compactType?: ('vertical' | 'horizontal') = 'vertical';

 // Layout is an array of object with the format:
 // {x: number, y: number, w: number, h: number}